TypQxQ/kTAMV/readme.md

 5. If everything works, you can run `CV_CALIB_OFFSET`

 ## How it works
-One part runs as a Klipper plugin and the second part as a Web Server using Flask and Waitress.
-The part running inside Klipper must run inside the enviroment  managed by Klipper and does not need any extra componnts.
-The Server part meanwhile needs many specific components for image recognition, mathematics, statistics and web server.
-It is trully multithreaded because the Webserver runs in it's own Python instance and can ever run on a diffrent machine.
-Because Klipper needs realtime interaction with the printer mainboards and running as a Python application it cannot be trully multithreaded by itself.
+This project consists of two parts: a Klipper plugin and a web server based on Flask and Waitress.
+The Klipper plugin runs within the environment managed by Klipper and does not require any additional components.
+The web server, on the other hand, depends on various specific components for image recognition, mathematics, statistics and web serving.
+This project is truly multithreaded because the web server operates in its own Python instance and can even run on a different machine.
+This is unlike only running in Klipper, which is not truly multithreaded and has to prioritize real-time interaction with the printer mainboards.

+The camera calibration performs small movements around the initial position to keep the nozzle centered and prevent the nozzle opening from becoming oval-shaped.
+It moves eight times and skips the ones where the nozzle is not detected.
+It then filters out the values that deviate more than 20% from the average, removing false readings and using only true values.

 ## Special thanks
- - This extension is heavily inspired by TAMV.
-TAMV is an extension for Duet based printers which also uses computer vision to align toolheads.
+ - This extension uses much of the logic in TAMV.
+TAMV uses a GUI inside the Desktop enviroment to align toolheads using computer vision.
 For more information see: https://github.com/HaythamB/TAMV
+- CVToolheadCalibration that is also a Klipper plugin inspired by TAMV but for IDEX printers.
+For more information see: https://github.com/cawmit/klipper_cv_toolhead_calibration
- - The user Dorkscript from the DOOMCUBE discord, who tested early versions of the extension and gave very valuable feedback
+- The user psyvision from the Jubilee discord, who tested early versions of the extension and gave very valuable feedback
- - kTAMV builds on TAMV, https://github.com/HaythamB/TAMV and on CVToolheadCalibration that is also a adaptation of TAMV but for IDEX printers.